denniemok/tab-complete-fix/README.md

 # TabCompleteFix
-This simple patch attempts to address a minor tab-complete issue on ImanitySpigot2. <p>
+This simple patch addresses a tab-complete issue on ImanitySpigot2. <br>
-This fix, however, is critical for servers with a vanish system. <p>
+This fix is especially useful for servers with a staff vanish system. <br>
-You may refer to [Issue #11](https://github.com/Imanity-Software/ImanitySpigot2-Issues/issues/11) for more details about the issue.
+You may refer to [Issue #11](https://github.com/Imanity-Software/ImanitySpigot2-Issues/issues/11) for details of the issue.<br>

+## Dependencies
+- Java 8 <br>
+- ImanitySpigot 2 <br>
+- PremiumVanish 2.5.14+